 These classes are to be taken in conjunction with music classes before the last semester of enrollment.
-EDFN 2003 Foundations of Education; 2053 Child/Adolescent Development; 3083 Teaching Exceptional Learners; 4123 Learning Theories and Assessment Practices.
-The following classes are to be taken the last semester of enrollment: EDFN 4403 Student Teaching Seminar; 4406, 4416 Student Teaching 1, 2.
+EDFN 2003 Foundations of Education; 2053 Child/Adolescent Development; 3083 Teaching Exceptional Learners; 4123 Learning Theories and Assessment Practices; SCED 4523 Practicum in Education Grades 7-12.
+The following classes are to be taken the last semester of enrollment: EDFN 4403 Student Teaching Seminar; 4406, 4416 (Student Teaching 1 & 2).